For many of us, talking about how stressed we are has become as normal as complaining about the weather 🌧

 3. Surround yourself with a strong support network

 Being vulnerable isn’t always easy, but it makes us so much more resilient and helps us feel more connected to those around us.
 Surround yourself with people who support you and allow you to be your authentic self, and ask for help when you’re struggling.
+Connecting with people from your own faith can sometimes help too (here's a handy page on how Muslims cope with stress).

 4. Upgrade your sleep routine